Spain: Judge orders incapacitated woman to get virus vaccine

 “If you don’t vaccinate this woman and she dies of COVID, then people will be saying, ‘Why didn’t you protect her?'”
 Savulescu said.

 Maria Cheng reported from Toronto.
-Nicole Winfield contributed from Rome.
+Nicole Winfield from Rome and Aritz Parra from Madrid contributed to this story.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak